Urgent Care for Treating Insect Bites and Stings

 These bites rarely lead to complications, so it’s something you can treat at home by applying anti-itching cream over the bite.

 Not all spider bites are dangerous, but unless you know every species of spider out there, you might have a hard time understanding the difference.
 If you suspect you have been bit by a dangerous spider, see a provider immediately.

 The two most dangerous spider bites are the ones caused by black widows and brown recluse spiders.

 Black widow spider bites cause intense pain, fever, nausea and vomiting, stiffness of the the bitten area and chills.
 Children and the elderly might be at higher risk for complications, but the bite is rarely fatal in healthy adults.

-Brown recluse spiders can cause death in children, so if your child has been bit by one, give our urgent care Rockville, MD office a call immediately.
+Brown recluse spiders can cause death in children, so if your child has been bit by one, give our urgent care in Rockville, MD a call immediately.
 The actual pain of a brown recluse spider bite often takes several hours to appear.
 In the meantime, you might experience nausea, fever and the formation of a fluid-filler blister on the bite area.

 A tick bite doesn’t necessarily mean you will get sick.
 In fact, many types of ticks don’t transmit any diseases and are just a painful annoyance.
 In those cases, you might develop some swelling or redness in the area of the bite, but that goes away after a few days.

 However, if you live in an area where ticks carry Lyme disease or Rocky Mountain spotted fever, you might be at risk of contracting these illnesses if you are bit by a tick.
 Ticks can also carry other diseases, including Southern tick-associated rash illness (STARI), Q fever and Anaplasmosis.

 Most of these diseases have similar symptoms at first, including nausea, muscle aches and other flu-like symptoms.
-If you have been bitten by a tick and are worried about potential problems, talk to a provider about what to do.
+If you have been bitten by a tick and are worried about potential problems, talk to one of our experienced providers about what to do.